Diamond Barn Door Hardware

 The most common and crucial scenario in which a barn door needs a header board is when the construction project is new.

-If a project is new, it likely means that adequate support and foundation have not been built, and you are therefore required to take extra steps to ensure the stability and longevity of your project.
+If a project is new, it probably means that strong support and a solid foundation are missing.
+You need to take extra steps to ensure your project is stable and lasts a long time.

-If you are using a barn door as a part of your new construction project, it is advisable that you install a header board alongside the door to ensure your barn door does not put unnecessary weight on the surrounding areas and cause damage later down the line.
+If you are using a barn door in your new construction project, it is a good idea to install a header board.
+This will help ensure that the barn door does not put too much weight on the surrounding areas.
+Doing this can prevent damage in the future.

 Existing Walls Without Blocking